Title

 - Finally, you can start the Onboarding process by calling 'start()' function of the TrustSDK:

-The end user will be redirected to TrustX where they can complete the Identity Verification journey as defined in the Process Definition.
+The end user will be redirected to TrustX where they can complete the Identity Verification and Authentication journey as defined in the Process Definition.

 Step 7.
 Getting Process Instance Status